-We're declaring August INCENSE MONTH, and to share the love we're going to be delving into the world of incense on our INSTAGRAM & FACEBOOK pages, covering some of the more exotic and unusual types that you may be unfamiliar with - follow our posts over the coming weeks to learn more about incense like dhoop, rope, koh, backflow and more (or read them below as we add them).
+We declared August to be AQ INCENSE MONTH, and to share the love we delved into the world of incense on our INSTAGRAM & FACEBOOK pages, covering some of the more exotic and unusual types that you may be unfamiliar with - scroll down to see all of our posts to learn more about incense like dhoop, rope, koh, backflow and more.

-And so you can begin to expand your incense knowledge and try out something new, we're also offering FREE EXOTIC INCENSE SAMPLES to anyone who places a website order on over the rest of August - read below for the codes & the samples we have to choose from.
+And so you can begin to expand your incense knowledge and try out something new, we were also offering FREE EXOTIC INCENSE SAMPLES to anyone who placed a website order on over August - read below for the codes & the samples we have to choose from.

 There are 4 CHOICES - just choose which one you'd like us to pop in free with your order, and then type the corresponding code into the ADDITIONAL INFORMATION BOX when you check out.

 1. JAPANESE KOH CODE: "FREE KOH SAMPLES PLEASE"

 For a couple of Japanese Morning Star incense sticks in SANDALWOOD scent, the most popular of the 20 Morning Star scents we stock.
 Burn in a suitable burner or stand in a heatproof bowl with some sand or earth (a pot plant works well!).